Rajpratik71/linux-manPages/prtstat.md

        prtstat -V|--version

 DESCRIPTION
        prtstat prints the statistics of the specified process.
-This informa‐ tion comes from the /proc/PID/stat file.
+This information comes from the /proc/PID/stat file.

 OPTIONS
        -r, --raw